-32 Information obtained from CTJSP on June 10, 2025.
+32 Information obtained from CTJSP based on the Request for Free Access to Information submitted by HRA on June 10, 2025.

-33 Information obtained from CTJSP on June 27, 2025.
+33 Information obtained from CTJSP based on the Request for Free Access to Information submitted by HRA on June 27, 2025.